Info-433-Spring-2023/project-1-lwong121/README.md

 - Long Functions
     - Location: ReviewsSection()
-    - The ReviewsSection() component is very long and could potentially be broken down into smaller functions to improve readability.
+    - Description: The ReviewsSection() component is very long and could potentially be broken down into smaller functions to improve readability.
+    - Fix: We refactored code to calculate the average rating for game reviews into a separate helper function as stated in the previous section.
 - Comments
-    - There are no comments in the file, which could help make it easier to understand the implementation of firebase.
+    - Description: There are no comments in the file, which could help make it easier to understand the implementation of firebase.
-- Code Repetition
-    - Location: GameReviewSection() and ReviewsSection()
-    - There is code repetition in functions GameReviewSection() and ReviewsSection() in regards to checking if reviews are displayed.
+    - Fix: Added comments regarding some firebase functions.

 ### Standards Violations